marybishopgit/AfricanWomenLit/creative01.md

 >####  :books: The Chicken
 > Last year, in a creative writing course, I was asked to write a short story.
-> I had no inspiration to write it in a room with lots of people around.
-It was a good exercise to try to put words on paper almost out of the blue. *The chicken* came out as something totally unexpected, even for me.
+> It was a good exercise to try to put words on paper almost out of the blue. *The chicken* came out as something totally unexpected, even for me.
 I collected some images in my memory: houses, grandparents, family, children, love.
-> The word reconciliation came out clear as a big concept when I started talking about family.
+> The word reconciliation came out clear as a big concept as soon as I started talking about family.
 And children always, or almost always, play this role within families.
 That's how I started writing *The Chicken*, and I hope to revisit this short story one day.